 Ethical and Security Considerations

-While bypass techniques might seem attractive, cybersecurity experts caution against undermining workplace network policies.
-Unauthorized access can potentially violate employment agreements and introduce significant security risks.
+Look, bypass techniques might seem tempting, but cybersecurity experts really warn against messing with your workplace network policies.
+Getting unauthorized access can actually violate your employment contract and create some pretty serious security risks.